 Our report will be presented in elemental format.
 In other words, it will describe each element of the property - roofs, walls etc. In turn it will also note the items that have not been covered, such as deleterious materials (unless you have requested this).

-Our chartered surveyor will, however, note anything emerging from the inspection that gives cause for concern and suggest if further investigation is needed.
-Our chartered surveyor will also note anything that could not be inspected in the course of the survey.
+Our building surveyor will, however, note anything emerging from the inspection that gives cause for concern and suggest if further investigation is needed.
+We will also note anything that could not be inspected in the course of the survey.